FlourishAnyway welcomes the opportunity to travel both stateside and abroad and especially enjoys documenting her fun through photography.

 Columbian and wooly mammoths are distant relatives of today's elephants.
 The gender of the animal can be revealed by its pelvis, and the teeth generally reveal the animal's species, diet, and age (within two years).

 All 61 animals found in the Mammoth Site were young males.
 Like elephants, mammoths were matriarchal societies and young males were cast outs from the family group who often engaged in greater risk-taking behavior.

 Three of the 61 are wooly mammoths, with the rest being Columbian mammoths.
 It isn't known whether the species co-existed or whether one species came along after the other species had vacated the area.

 If you're in South Dakota, don't miss the opportunity to step back into time and take a glimpse at the final resting spot of these grand titans of the Ice Age.
-This world class paleontological dig site and museum is a rare treat which will intrigue, teach, and make you think.
+This world-class paleontological dig site and museum is a rare treat that will intrigue, teach, and make you think.

 © 2015 FlourishAnyway